-If you’re ready for a change from your usual haunts, read Savoir Flair’s guide to the can’t-miss café concepts that are perfect for giving your long weekend just the jump start it needs.
+If you’re ready for a change from your usual haunts, read Savoir Flair’s guide to the can’t-miss café concepts that are perfect for giving your weekend just the jump start it needs.

 Ever dreamed of having coffee with a side of kittens?
 Dubai’s Ailuromania Cafe is your answer.
 Opened by Saudi sisters Iman and Allaa Ahmed Al Aulaqi, the unique concept allows customers to sip their brews among rescue cats, all chosen for their gentle nature.
 Cold drinks, snacks, sandwiches, and desserts are available in the cat-free area, where customers can still admire the furry felines through a pane of glass.